souza10v/souza10v/README.md

 # Hi There!
 I’m @souza10v

-🎓 Master's in Computer Modelling.
+🎓 Master's in Computational Modelling.

 ⚙️ Bachelor's Degree in Engineering.